 Fill up the reservoir with lukewarm water before you begin flossing.
 Warm water is important because cold water can be unpleasant, particularly if you have sensitive teeth.

-Step 2: Choosing the Right Tip
+Step 2: Choosing the Right Mode

-While most people choose the classic jet tip, it's important to evaluate your specific needs and choose accordingly.
+It's important to evaluate your specific needs and choose accordingly.

 Step 3: Place the Water Flosser in Your Mouth and Start with the Lowest Pressure Setting